pygame/pygame/doc/capi/base.rst

   stored in *convobj* and needs to be freed by the caller, once *text* is not required anymore.
 This returns 1 on success and 0 on failure.

+.. cfunction:: int ColorFromObj (PyObject *obj, pguint32 *val)

+  Converts the passed object to a 32-bit unsigned integer color value using a RGBA layout and stores the result in *val*.
+This returns 1 on success and 0 on failure.

 .. cfunction:: int IsReadableStreamObj (PyObject *obj)

   Checks, whether the passed object supports the most important stream